garfix/nli-go/doc/manual/knowledge-engineer/index.md

-# Knowledge engineer
+# Build an application

-The knowledge engineer writes the grammar, the rules, the solutions, and the mapping to the database.
+To build an NLI-GO application, you need to write the domain rules, the grammar, the solutions, and the mapping to the database.

 ## Before you start

 Make sure you have a working resource directory with the basic configuration files (grammar, solution, etc) that you can extend.
 Copy the directory `helloworld` for instance.
-Look at [this page](config.md) for the contents of the `config.json` file.
+Look at [this page](config.md) for the contents of the `config.yml` file.

 ## Relations

 In this system you convert sentences in natural language to a semantic representation in the form of relations.
 Relations, "senses", or "predications" are extremely versatile.
 To get a feeling for this concept, check [this](relation.md).

+## Modules and namespaces

+NLI-GO uses modules to divide an application in parts.

+To allow a system to grow and make use of third-party modules, each module forms a namespace.
+Relations from other namespaces are distinguished by adding a prefix.
+Read more about them [here](modules-namespaces.md).

 ## The content writing process